Warrant Article Summary for Burlington May 2025 Town Meeting

 Article 5 - Acceptance of Chapter 90 Funds ($1,399,206.67)

 This article authorizes the acceptance of Chapter 90 funds from the state for road and infrastructure projects.
+PASSED

 Article 6 - MWRA Sewer Inflow/Infiltration Debt Service ($107,975)

 This is to pay back loans from MWRA to help limit our inflow and infiltration problems with the sewer system.
 Ideally the only water in the sewer pipes would be sewage.
 Unfortunately sewer systems end up with inflow (water put there illegally - think sump pumps piped into a home's sewer line) and infiltration (water that gets in the system when ground water leaks in through cracks or old porous cement pipes).
 All of our sewage goes into a larger pipe in Woburn, and from there to Deer Island in the Harbor.
 There is a meter at the Woburn line and we get charged for every gallon of water/sewage that crosses into Woburn.
 So we pay to treat storm water.
 The state requires we try to remediate I/I problems to limit stress on the system and to prevent waste.
 The MWRA offers a program where we borrow money at 0% interest, then they grant us 75% of the amount borrowed and we pay back the 25% over 10 years at 0%.
-This annual article pays that loan payment
+This annual article pays that loan payment.
+PASSED

 Article 7 - Sewer Enterprise Fund ($6,585,000)

 Annual article to pay for the town's sewer usage.
+PASSED

 Article 8 - Transfer from Water Stabilization Fund ($1,586,954)

 This article authorizes transferring funds from the Water Stabilization Fund to offset increases in the operating budget, a process designed to balance the revenue and expenses from the Massachusetts Water Resource Authority (MWRA) water connection project.
+PASSED

 Article 9 - Sewer Vactor ($790,000)

 This article requests the use of free cash to fund the purchase of a sewer vactor, a large machine used for sewer maintenance.
+PASSED

 Article 10 - Town Hall and Annex HVAC Upgrades ($5,300,000)

 This article authorizes a bond to fund HVAC and generator upgrades for both Town Hall and the Annex, addressing the age of existing equipment and ensuring the buildings are adequately heated and cooled.
+PASSED

 Article 11 - Water Meter Replacement Program ($1,000,000)

 This article funds year one of a multi-year plan to replace outdated water meters, using $1 million from free cash to start the process and evaluate the project's scope.
 This is a follow-up to an article from last year which requested funds to design the program.
+PASSED

 Article 12 - Water Main Upgrade/Replacement ($1,500,000)

 These funds would go toward replacing aging water mains, with a focus on high-priority areas identified in the town's infrastructure plans, funded through free cash.
+PASSED

 Article 13 - Inflow/Infiltration - MWRA Phase 16 ($1,432,000)

 This article authorizes borrowing to fund a 75% grant and 25% loan for Phase 16 of the MWRA Sewer I&I project, to reduce excess stormwater infiltration into the sewer system.
+PASSED

 Article 14 - Transfer from Receipts Reserved Account for Ambulance Services-Purchase Ambulance ($615,000)

 This article will allow the town to use receipts reserved to purchase a new ambulance and place the current ambulance in rotation as Ambulance 2, as well as 2 stretchers, 2 stair chairs, 1 chest compression device and 3 automatic external defibrillators to replace older ones.
+PASSED

 Article 15 - Transfer from Receipts Reserved for Ambulance Service Fund-Offset FY26 Budget ($360,000)

 This transfer from the Receipts Reserved Account for Ambulance Services will offset the public safety budget using revenue from ambulance calls.
+PASSED

 Article 16 - Cable Access Enterprise Fund ($550,000)

 There’s a fee on each cable bill that then goes to fund community programming, so this article transfers those fees to BCAT because they provide our community programming.
+PASSED

 Articles 17-22 relate to negotiated contracts and compensation plans.
 Some were settled as of warrant completion; while the town is hopeful the rest will be settled prior to Town Meeting, often one or more article is postponed until September as negotiations continue.
 These articles are the result of union negotiations and therefore funded from the Negotiated Settlements account; they do not affect the operating budget.